 As described in Impact 3A.14-1 of the FPASP EIR/EIS, nearby roadways in the vicinity of the FPASP area and off-site areas, such as White Rock Road, Prairie City Road, and U.S. 50, would likely be affected intermittently during construction activities.
 Implementation of Mitigation Measure 3A.14-1 would be required to reduce significant impacts associated with decreased emergency response times during construction.
 In addition, Impact 3A.8-4 of the EIR/EIS determined City-required permits would ensure sufficient street width, circulation, and access for fire and emergency response units.
+The project includes a proposed left-turn lane on southbound East Bidwell Street to access the project site which would be for emergency vehicle use only, would be marked with signage and pavement features identifying this restriction and may include an emergency signal to control northbound traffic on East Bidwell Street.
+The emergency-only left-turn lane would be constructed during Phase 2 of the project.
 No changes to these circumstances have occurred.
 No new significant impacts or substantially more severe impacts would occur.
-Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.
+Therefore, the findings of the certified EIR/EIS, Eagle Environmental Document, and Backbone Infrastructure IS/MND remain valid and no further analysis is required.

 The following mitigation measures were referenced in the EIR/EIS analysis and would continue to remain applicable if the project were approved.
-This analysis is based on the standards in effect at the time of the EIR/EIS, which considered impacts to LOS.
+As previously discussed, the EIR/EIS was based on standards in effect at the time and considered impacts to LOS.
+Mitigation measures related to LOS may be required by the City as a condition of approval.
 Therefore, mitigation measures related to LOS are included and applicable to the project.